-Even a fixed extinguishing gas system must be checked regularly for pressure loss and for pressure increase.
-Pressure increase can occur because the room in which the installation is located heats up.
-Certainly during summer time, it can happen that due to rising temperature the pressure becomes so high that the breaking plate in the valve breaks and all extinguishing gas is expelled.
-In addition to the high costs, there is also the chance that the engines (if they suck their air out of the engine room) will stop.
+Because the room in which the installation is located heats up, an increase in pressure can occur.
+Think, for example, of batteries that heat up, (emissions from) the engine and summer temperatures that can heat up the room.
+The pressure can become so high that the breakage disc in the valve of the fixed extinguishing gas system breaks and all extinguishing gas is expelled.
+In addition to the high costs, there is also a chance that the engines (if they suck their air from the engine room) will stop.
+So keep an eye on the temperature in the room (especially the engine room).